planetarypy/pdsview/README.rst

 .. image:: https://img.shields.io/pypi/v/pdsview.svg
         :target: https://pypi.python.org/pypi/pdsview

-**NOTE** This is Alpha quality software that is being actively developed, use at your own risk.
+**NOTE:** This is Alpha quality software that is being actively developed, use at your own risk.
+This software is not produced by NASA.

 * Free software: BSD license
 * Documentation: https://pdsview.readthedocs.org.